 Nontuberculous mycobacteria form biofilms; they can survive in water systems in residential, office, and health care facilities.
 They are difficult to eradicate with common decontamination practices (eg, using chlorine, organomercurials, or alkaline glutaraldehyde).

 In the US, outbreaks of M. abscessus infection occurred in Georgia (2015) and California (2016).
-They occurred in children when water contaminated with M. abscessus biofilm was used to irrigate the tooth’s pulp chamber during a root canal; severe infection resulted.
+These outbreaks occurred in children when water contaminated with M. abscessus biofilm was used to irrigate the tooth’s pulp chamber during a root canal; severe infection resulted.

 Treatment usually requires extensive debridement and removal of the foreign material.
 Useful drugs include

 Combination therapy with at least 2 drugs that have in vitro activity is recommended.
-Duration of therapy averages 24 mo and may be longer if the infected foreign body remains in the body.
-Amikacin is usually included for the first 3 to 6 mo of therapy.
+Duration of therapy averages 24 months and may be longer if the infected foreign material remains in the body.
+Amikacin is usually included for the first 3 to 6 months of therapy.
 Infections caused by M. abscessus and M. chelonae are usually resistant to most antibiotics, have proved extremely difficult or impossible to cure, and should be referred to an experienced specialist.

-MAC causes disseminated disease commonly in patients with advanced AIDS and occasionally in those with other immunocompromised states, including organ transplantation and hairy cell leukemia.
-In AIDS patients, disseminated MAC usually develops late (unlike TB, which develops early), occurring simultaneously with other opportunistic infections.
+Mycobacterium avium complex (MAC) causes disseminated disease commonly in patients with advanced AIDS and occasionally in those with other immunocompromised states, including organ transplantation and hairy cell leukemia.
+In patients with AIDS, disseminated MAC usually develops late (unlike tuberculosis, which develops early), occurring simultaneously with other opportunistic infections.

 Diagnosis of disseminated MAC infection can be confirmed by cultures of blood or bone marrow or by biopsy (eg, percutaneous fine-needle biopsy of liver or necrotic lymph nodes).
 Organisms may be identified in stool and respiratory specimens, but organisms from these specimens may represent colonization rather than true disease.

-Combination therapy to clear bacteremia and alleviate symptoms usually requires 2 or 3 drugs; one is clarithromycin 500 mg po bid or azithromycin 600 mg po once/day, plus EMB 15 to 25 mg/kg once/day.
+Combination therapy to clear bacteremia and alleviate symptoms usually requires 2 or 3 drugs; one combination is clarithromycin 500 mg orally 2 times a day or azithromycin 600 mg orally once/day, plus ethambutol (EMB) 15 to 25 mg/kg once/day.
 Sometimes rifabutin 300 mg once/day is also given.
 After successful treatment, chronic suppression with clarithromycin or azithromycin plus EMB is necessary to prevent relapse.

-HIV-infected patients with a CD4 count <100 cells/µL require prophylaxis for disseminated MAC with azithromycin 1.2 g po once/week or clarithromycin 500 mg po bid.
+Patients with HIV infection and a CD4 count < 100 cells/mcL (0.01 × 109/L) require prophylaxis for disseminated MAC with azithromycin 1.2 g orally once/week or clarithromycin 500 mg orally 2 times a day.